Covenant Health Park: Minor League Baseball

 As part of the new stadium, the Tennessee Smokies, which were located in Kodak, Tennessee, came back to Knoxville.
 Their inaugural game was played on April 15, 2025, when the Knoxville Smokies defeated the Chattanooga Lookouts, 5–4.
 The Smokies sold out their home opener with 6,451 people in attendance.
 Emily Ann Roberts sang the National Anthem before the game.
 Lincoln, the eagle of the Philadelphia Eagles, circled the field during the anthem.
 Smokies player BJ Murray Jr. was the first player to hit a home run at the stadium.

-The stadium's attendance record was set on September 7th, 2025, when 6,735 people attended a game between the Smokies and the Rocket City Trash Pandas.
+The stadium's attendance record was set on June 20th, 2026, when 8,352 people attended a game between the Smokies and the Chattanooga Lookouts in which they clinched the 2026 First Half Southern League North Division championship with a 3-1 win.
+This happened just one night after they set the previous attendance record of 7,003.

 Soccer

+Covenant Health Park after One Knox won the 2025 USL League One championship.

 One Knoxville SC, who had originally played their games at Regal Soccer Stadium, decided to play at the new stadium.
-There first game at Covenant Health Park, which happened on April 26, 2025, was against FC Tulsa, a USL Championship team, as part of the USL Jägermeister Cup.
-One Knoxville SC and FC Tulsa tied, 2–2, after regulation time, but One Knoxville beat FC Tulsa in penalty shootout, 4–2, as part of the cup's rules about draws.
+Their first game at Covenant Health Park, which happened on April 26, 2025, was against FC Tulsa, a second-division USL Championship team, as part of the USL Jägermeister Cup.
+One Knoxville SC and FC Tulsa were tied, 2–2 after regulation time, but One Knoxville beat FC Tulsa in penalty shootout, 4–2.
 The game had 6,378 people attend, which is not only club record (the previous being 2,512), but also the USL League One record (Richmond Kickers had the record with 6,000).

 Alongside the men's professional team in USL League One, the club announced they would sponsor a women's amateur club in USL W League.
 The team played their first ever game at Covenant Health Park against Asheville City SC on May 10, which they lost, 1–0.

 One Knox hosted the 2025 USL League One Championship on November 16th, 2025.
-They hosted the game in front of a sold out 7,500 fans, as they watched One Knox defeat Spokane Velocity 2-0 to claim the championship.
+They hosted the game in front of a sold out 7,500 fans, breaking the league record for attendance, who watched One Knox defeat the Spokane Velocity 2-0 to claim the championship.

-Other Events
+Other events

-Boyd Sports plans to host other events throughout the year alongside baseball and soccer.
-As of May 22, 2025, the only other event that has been hosted was the 2025 Knoxville State of the City Address by city mayor Indya Kincannon, which happened on April 25, 2025.
+Boyd Sports hosts other events throughout the year alongside baseball and soccer, such as The Knoxville State of the City Address by city mayor Indya Kincannon, the Knoxville Music Festival, and a Christmas light show.
+The venue is set to host the Savannah Bananas in 2026.